Bill Weeden: Comedy

 Weeden has written comedy material, often with writing partner David Finkle, for Lily Tomlin, Carol Channing, Stiller & Meara, Dick Shawn, Madeline Kahn, and others.

 Weeden, Finkle & Fay's "Part of the Problem (The Inflation Song)" was released on 7" on MCA Records in 1980.

 Weeden has often collaborated with Upright Citizens Brigade, including the comedy video "Author Wrote a F***ing Book," a parody of James Patterson's commercials, written by Achilles Stamatelaky and directed by Ryan Hunter.

 Weeden played the father of correspondent/comedian Jordan Klepper on a 2015 episode of The Daily Show.

 Other work

 He has narrated a number of audio books, often paired with his wife Dolores McDougal.

 The song "One Big Team" was written and performed by Weeden for the 1988 New York Yankees' Old Timer's Day, and in 2006 by Tony-winning Broadway star James Naughton on the YES Network's Yankees Magazine.

 Weeden joins other horror filmmakers and performers, such as Larry Fessenden and Amy Seimetz, voicing the horror "radio" series Tales from Beyond the Pale.

+Weeden appeared on episode 706 of SubwayTakes.